 Air France-KLM is a worldwide airline company whose online presence is core to its business.

 The airline relies on Internet technology to manage its internal processes as well as communication with its customers.
 Passengers buy tickets and choose their seats online, and pilots use web applications to access weather forecasts and to file their flight plans.
-KLM’s WebF@rm Projects and WebF@rm Operations teams continually develop web applications to support these processes.
+Air France-KLM’s WebF@rm Projects and WebF@rm Operations teams continually develop web applications to support these processes.

 Ronald Bosch is responsible for the project team in the Web Systems department.
 “We typically work on about 35 different projects simultaneously, with a total of around 200 Java EE application deployments per week.
 Test deployments, integration tests, user tests and acceptance tests play a critical role in managing this deployment process.”